erwinkramer/otel-business/README.md

 Use `StartChildBusinessActivity()` to start a child business span.
 This method will not generate a new operation ID and is generally suited for sub-processes within a business operation.

+### Span Events

+> [OTel Span Events](https://opentelemetry.io/docs/concepts/signals/traces/#span-events) are [ActivityEvents in .NET](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.activityevent) and end up in the `traces` table.

+Use `NewBusinessEvent()` to create business events within a span.
+These events are stored in the same table but are associated with a span, ensuring more reliable delivery.
+For more details, refer to the [Reliability notes](#reliability-notes).

 ### Logs

 > [OTel Logs](https://opentelemetry.io/docs/concepts/signals/logs/) are [ILogger logs in .NET](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger) and end up in the `traces` table.

 Use `LogBusinessInformation()` or `LogBusinessError()` to create business logs within a span.

-Use `NewBusinessEvent()` to create business events within a span.
-These events are stored in the same table but are associated with a span, ensuring more reliable delivery.
-For more details, refer to the [Reliability notes](#reliability-notes).

 ### Baggage